-One important part of an anger control plan is “self-talk”.
-Self-talk is the conversation you have with yourself inside your head, in other words your thoughts in response to a situation.
-For example, if you are deciding whether or not to eat a fattening dessert, your self-talk might go something like this: “Wow… that sounds good … I already ate way too much at dinner but I am planning on exercising tomorrow … so I guess I’ll go ahead and have it”.
+If your teen is struggling with anger, there are many techniques that can help him control it.
+One such way is “self-talk.”
+Self-talk is the conversation that you have with yourself inside your head, or in other words, your thoughts that come in response to a situation.
+For example, if you are deciding whether or not to eat a fattening dessert, your self-talk might go something like this: “Wow, that sounds good.
+I already ate way too much at dinner but I am planning on exercising tomorrow, so I guess I’ll go ahead and have it.”

-One way to change your behavior and your feelings about an event or situation is to change your self-talk.
-This is just as true about controlling anger and aggressive behavior as it is about changing any other kind of feeling or behavior.
-For example, to change your mind about eating that fattening dessert you might train yourself to think different thoughts.
-You might get yourself to remember something like “my doctor told me to lose weight,…. to cut down on fat…. and heart disease runs in my family”when faced with that kind of decision.
+Your son can can change his behavior and feelings about an event or situation by changing his own self-talk.
+For example, to change your mind about eating that fattening dessert, you might train yourself to think different thoughts.
+You might get yourself to remember something like “My doctor told me to lose weight and heart disease runs in my family” when faced with that kind of decision.
 This same strategy can be applied to anger that gets out of control or is inappropriate to the situation.

-Certain kinds of thoughts tend to make you angrier, while other types of thoughts tend to lower your anger level.
-If you can recognize the thoughts you have that crank up your anger, you can try to replace those thoughts with calming, soothing thoughts that will bring your anger level back down.
+Certain kinds of thoughts will make your teen angrier and other thoughts make him less angry.
+If he can recognize the thoughts that makes him angrier, he can try to replace those thoughts with calming, soothing thoughts that will bring his anger level back down.

 - “Well, she’s late, that ruins the whole day.”